 Brightest supermoon since 1948

 The moon rises over Victoria Harbour in Hong Kong on November 14.
 A supermoon occurs when the moon becomes full on the same days as its perigee, which is the point in the moon's orbit when it is closest to Earth.
-They generally appear to be 14% bigger and 30% brighter than other full moons.
+Supermoons generally appear to be 14% bigger and 30% brighter than other full moons.

 Brightest supermoon since 1948